 6 Spring Break Activities on a Budget

-Take your family to San Diego’s favorite aquarium any day of the week, from 9 a.m. to 5 p.m.
-Introduce your children to various Pacific Ocean dwellers, tropical fish and local sea creatures.
+Take your family to San Diego’s favorite aquarium!
+You’ll be able to introduce your children to various Pacific Ocean dwellers, tropical fish, and local sea creatures.
 Outside, there’s a hands-on tide pool with an accompanying view of the ocean.
-Your visit may also include a free show: the aquarium’s website specifies times when the staff will be feeding the different tanks.
+Your visit may also include a free show—the aquarium’s website specifies times when the staff will be feeding the different tanks.

 Give your family the gift of adventure by planning a close-to-home camping trip.
-There are so many campsites throughout San Diego County, but Lakeside’s Lake Jennings takes the cake for its spectacular views, its freshwater fishing, its free wi-fi and its year-round RV and tent camping.
+There are many campsites throughout San Diego County, but Lakeside’s Lake Jennings has spectacular views, freshwater fishing, free Wi-Fi, and year-round RV and tent camping.
 There are also lots of fun activities available to prevent the kids from getting bored.

 There’s a surprising number of things to do at this historical site.
-The Old Point Loma Lighthouse is one of the main tourist attractions, but you should also take a stroll to the Whale Overlook area, where your family may be able to spot a whale, but will definitely enjoy the view.
+The Old Point Loma Lighthouse is the main tourist attractions.
+You should also take a stroll to the Whale Overlook area, where your family will enjoy the view and maybe even spot a whale.
 While several other structures and monuments can be found at the park, another favorite is the intertidal zone, where your family can explore the tidepools and the tiny creatures that call it home.

 If you want to venture a little outside of San Diego, Julian is the perfect place.
-Hiking, camping, fishing, horseback riding, gold mine tours and gold panning, golfing, museums, orchards and plenty of amazing food – this little town has something for everyone.
+It may not make most lists of traditional spring break destinations for families, but here in San Diego, it does!
+Enjoy hiking, camping, fishing, horseback riding, gold mine tours and gold panning, golfing, museums, orchards and plenty of amazing food.
+This little town has something for everyone!
 Don’t forget to stop at the famous Dudley’s Bakery, then go next door to buy some Julian Pie Company pies for future desserts.

 5. Balboa Park

-Your family has probably been here before, but since so many things are constantly changing at Balboa Park, spring break is an excellent time to go see what’s new in some of your favorite museums.
-The world-famous cultural park boasts 17 museums, gardens, picturesque fountains, performing artists, a miniature train ride for children, a historic carousel and more than a dozen restaurants.
+Your family has probably been here before, but since things are constantly changing at Balboa Park, spring break is an excellent time to see what’s new in some of your favorite museums.
+The world-famous cultural park boasts 17 museums, gardens, picturesque fountains, performing artists, a miniature train ride for children, and a historic carousel.